The Birth and Expansion of NPB's Development Player System

 Comparison with MLB's Academy System and NPB's Challenges

 MLB's academy system has a fundamentally different structure from NPB's.
 MLB teams establish academies in the Dominican Republic and Venezuela, acquiring and developing young players around age 16.
 The minor league system is divided into four levels from Rookie to Triple-A, with players progressively advancing through levels.
 This systematic development pipeline has the scale to process hundreds of players annually.
 NPB's development system is smaller in scale compared to MLB, with a limited total number of development players.
 However, NPB has its own unique strengths.
 Japan's multi-layered amateur baseball organizations of high school, university, and industrial league baseball effectively serve development functions.
 NPB's challenge lies in strengthening collaboration with these amateur organizations and building a consistent development system that seamlessly supports player growth.
-The recent move by some teams to begin talent identification at earlier stages through operating junior teams and hosting youth baseball clinics can be seen as a first step in this direction.
+The move since the 2020s by some teams to begin talent identification at earlier stages through operating junior teams and hosting youth baseball clinics can be seen as a first step in this direction.